Jalalx/kdb/README.md

 ## How to query information?
 Simply use the `query` parameter to retrieve relevant informations.
 You can use the `--limit` parameter to indicate how many of most relevant entries you want to retrieve.
 ```
-./kdb query "What is life meaning?" --limit 1
+./kdb query "What is the meaning of life?" --limit 1
 ```
 as you can see it doesn't return anything, because it doesn't have any knowledge yet.